ABOUT THE TEMPLE INSTITUTE

 The basis of the Institute's work is the commandment given to the Jewish people at Mount Sinai, "And they shall make for Me a Sanctuary, and I will dwell amongst them" (Ex.
 25:8).
 The Institute's efforts towards preparing for the Temple in our time can be compared to the preparations that were done in the days of the tabernacle and later, by King David.

+The Temple Institute's Research Department is led by Rabbi Azaria Ariel.
 A team of rabbis, scholars, scientists and other experts in various fields are presently occupied with the study of various Temple-related subjects.
 The results of these studies are published periodically by the Temple Institute.

 The conclusions of this research form the basis for the creation of the sacred vessels and priestly garments that are fashioned by the Institute's Restoration Department, comprised of experts representing a wide range of fields and professions: gold and silversmiths, weavers, gemologists, musicologists, carpenters, painters, graphic artists, architects and more.